- ECU Tune

 - 2018-09-11I really miss the unparalleled chassis rigidity of the Evo.
 You even notice it in the Golf's body creaks slowly rolling into my driveway at a slight angle.
 I added the Unibrace UBQ XBQ to rigidly join the rear shock towers.
 Apparently the XBQ is built-to-order which incurs a long lead time.
 It also requires installing Nutserts for mounting and easing removal.
 I'll add the XBQ eventually as I'm confident it will make a greater impact than strengthening an already somewhat braced powertrain tunnel.

 - 2018-12-17Compared to the Turbo S and the Evo, this car plows like a Deere.
-(I'm not sure why people add stiffer front anti-roll bars to these cars — that would increase understeer.)
 I had decent results adjusting tire pressures but I ended up adding an H&R 25mm rear sway bar.
 It definitely makes it easier to induce oversteer (especially on my current, worn tires) and rotate the car in a controlled manner.

 - Performance Brake Pads